gzachariadis/Windows-10/README.md

 <br>
 <h1 align="center">Project Introduction</h1>

 <div align="justify">This repository is a virtual public storage space for everything I have managed to track down and use over the years, in my effort of creating, optimizing and maintaining Windows Systems.
-I run Windows for three major reasons; <b>Office products</b>, <b>non-Linux compatible software</b> and <b>hardware configurations</b>.
-As you scroll down, keep in mind that, this is <b>NOT</b> meant to be a universal build and you shoudn't attempt to copy the configurations verbatim and except it to serve your own personalized needs, both in terms of hardware support and operating system use; <b><i>Please consider yourself advised.</i></b></div>
+I run Windows for three major reasons; <b>Office products</b>, <b>non-Linux compatible software</b> and <b>hardware configurations</b>.</div>

+<div align="justify">As you scroll down, keep in mind that, this is <b>NOT</b> meant to be a universal build and you shoudn't attempt to copy the configurations verbatim and except it to serve your own personalized needs, both in terms of hardware support and operating system use; <b><i>Please consider yourself advised.</i></b></div>

 <br>